garytxo/financial-service/README.md

 * create a HandlerMethodArgumentResolver deal with authenticating the logged user

 * Decided to use a TTD approach to solve this challenge
-* Separate the business logic in a different artifact
+* Separate the business logic and DTO in a different artifacts

 ## Things I could look for future enhancements
 - Use flyway to manage database changes